 Straight answer is No!
-In this, the third part of "Your Essential Guide to CBD" we learn how CBD affects our bodies and minds.
+In this, the third part of "Your Essential Guide to Cannabis Wellness" we learn how CBD affects our bodies and minds.

 Did you know that there is a system in our bodies comprised of receptors that interact exclusively with cannabinoids like CBD?

 The discovery of receptors in the brain that respond to cannabis – and the subsequent identification of endogenous cannabinoid

 compounds in our own bodies that bind to these receptors – has significantly advanced our understanding of human biology, health, and disease.

 This concept is the cornerstone of cannabis as medicine.

 These active ingredients in Cannabis directly interact with a complex network of receptors in the human body called the Endocannabinoid System (ECS).
 Think of it as a system of docking sites located in the brain and throughout the body, specifically designed to interact with substances like CBD.
 The receptors in the ECS are the most prevalent neuro-receptors in the brain and are prolific in the immune system, organs, bones and skin.